Skip to main content

 Who can get on to the learning disability register?

-Anyone of any age and any level of disability can join the learning disability register and get extra support.
-You can join the register, even if you live on your own or receive little support in your everyday life.
+You can join the register, even if you live on your own or do not get much support in your everyday life.

-Contact your GP surgery
+Contact your doctor's surgery

-First, you, a family member or carer should contact your doctors surgery to make sure you are on their learning disability register.
+First, you, a family member or carer should contact your doctor's surgery to make sure you are on their learning disability register.

 Check if you're already on the register